Click here to indicate your interest in the convention process.

-The state conventions of both the Republican Party of Texas (RPT) and Texas Democrats is where the State Parties define their principles and beliefs in their Party Platform and elect party leadership.
+The state conventions of both the Republican Party of Texas (RPT) and Texas Democrats is where the State Parties adopt their principles and core values into their Party Platform and elect Party leadership.

-Democrats: This is your opportunity to lay a strong foundation for medical freedom as currently the Texas Democrats’ platform does not support vaccine choice (See the Preventive Health section of the Texas Democrats Platform here.)
+Democrats: This is your opportunity to lay a strong foundation for medical liberty; currently, the Texas Democrats’ platform does not support vaccine choice as a fundamental right.

-The state conventions are our opportunity to inject vaccine choice planks, resolutions, and priorities into the state parties’ guiding documents which protect and advance medical privacy, informed consent and vaccine choice.
+The state conventions are our opportunity to inject planks, resolutions, and priorities into the state parties’ guiding documents which protect and advance medical privacy, informed consent and vaccine choice.

 Who Is Eligible to Attend a State Convention?

-Anyone who is a registered voter, has voted in either parties’ Primary, or is willing to take an oath of affiliation, and has been duly elected by their local conventions (see Precinct and County/Senate District Convention details below).
-Reminder: you can only participate in the convention process for the party you vote for in the March 1 Primary Election.
+Anyone who is a registered voter and has either voted in a party primary or is willing to take an oath of affiliation, and has been duly elected by their local conventions (see Precinct and County/Senate District Convention details below).
+Reminder: you can only participate in the convention process for the party you vote for in the March 5 Primary Election.